 Developing your capacity for leadership isn’t the same as developing your capability.
 Advancing your capacity extends your ability to make sense of the complexity that surrounds you and influences the way that you construct meaning within complexity.

 Equipping leaders with foundational horizontal leadership is an essential part of their early development.
 But to navigate a VUCA world requires leaders need to be able to ‘see’ and ‘hold’ the emerging complexity in front of them.
-In Upgrade: Building your capacity for complexity, Richard Boston and Karen Ellis link VUCA with four leadership capacities that underpin vertical skills – sensemaking, perspective-shifting, self-relating and opposable thinking.
+In Upgrade: Building your capacity for complexity, the authors link VUCA with four leadership capacities that underpin vertical skills.

 Sensemaking is the process by which people give meaning to their collective experiences.
 It is the process of “structuring the unknown” by “placing stimuli into some kind of framework” that enables us “to comprehend, understand, explain, attribute, extrapolate, and predict”.

-The capacity for increased sensemaking is one of the biggest shifts that I see in founders and new leaders as they personally grow.
-Early on in their journey, I can feel clients in coaching sessions viscerally grappling with existing frameworks, blueprints, playbooks and mental models.
-It’s like they’re trying to squeeze their reality through them, until The Correct Answer™ appears (I borrowed this from Cedric Chin, see below).
-When their reality inevitably doesn’t quite fit, it can lead to confusion and despondence.
+The capacity for increased sensemaking is one of the biggest shifts that I see in my work with leaders as they grow.
+Early on in their journey, I can feel clients viscerally grappling with existing frameworks, blueprints, playbooks and mental models.
+They’re trying to squeeze their reality through them, until The Correct Answer™ appears.
+When their reality inevitably doesn’t quite fit, it leads to confusion and despondence.

-As their mental complexity increases they come to realise that building a business is not like building a set of Lego, following the instruction manual to assemble the individual parts provided.
+As their mental complexity increases they come to realise that building a business is not like building a bridge.
 Blueprints, playbooks, mental models and suchlike are helpful but they’re just tools in a collective toolbox.
-No one tool is exactly right for the job, the map is not the territory and all models are wrong, but some are useful.

 “I used to think building a company is like building a bridge.
 You spend a lot of time designing, it’s very prescriptive… What I’ve come to the realization recently is it’s actually more like tending a garden… much more organic.
 Though you plant certain seeds in the garden, and you fertilize and water them, you don’t actually know what’s going to grow.
 Tending a garden is encouraging things to grow, giving the right conditions… My job as a leader is to build a bigger garden every year and make sure we have all the right conditions, the right values, the culture, and plant the right seeds of hiring the right employees and giving them the right opportunities.
 Trying to control things and have a predictable outcome, I’ve given up on that long ago and it’s all about making sure we have the right conditions to grow.”Scott Farquhar, CEO of Atlassian